|Latest Update 5th July 2018.|

 This luxuriant display is wholly dependent on the activities of beneficial microbes and their predators in the soil and on their foliage.
 If this soil foodweb is nurtured skillfully, your crops will prosper.

 Part of the process is the maintenance of beneficial microbe diversity especially in your Ecobeds.
 They feed on parent rock, plant exudates and rotted organic waste but in Ecobeds, where their soil is isolated from the surrounding soil, its more than usually important to provide an ongoing renewal of these creatures.

-I achieve this be applying a monthly drench (vegetables) of rainwater containing humus, other nutrients and beneficial microorganisms extracted from high quality homemade compost.
-(Four times a year on lawns and once a year in autumn on my perennial beds).
+I achieve this be applying a regular soil drench of rainwater containing humus, other nutrients and beneficial microorganisms extracted from high quality homemade compost.

 Farmers only use about 20 litres of extract per acre.
-They dilute it considerably before applying it, of course, but unless you are up for the cost of a microscope and the training that goes with it (to ensure the optimum concentration of microbes are present), you can use much higher concentrations to ensure good results.
-You cant use too high a concentration, but there is no extra benefits to be had from very high concentrations.
+They dilute it considerably before applying it, of course, but unless you are up for the cost of a microscope and the training that goes with it (to ensure the optimum concentration of microbes are present), its best to just use the higher concentrations I am suggesting above.
+You can't use too high a concentration, but there are no extra benefits to be had from very high concentrations.